Basic course information

 Exam

-• 4 hours written (given digitally) multiple choice exam (in both Danish and English)
+- 4 hours written multiple choice questions exam (given digitally in both Danish and English)

-• All aids are allowed, but no access to the internet (and no communication devices and no offline generative AI).
+- All aids allowed - no internet access (Communication devices and offline generative AI tools are prohibited).
 This means that you can bring your laptop with Python installed.
-If you want to bring books, notes etc. remember to download them before the exam (you are not allowed to access online versions) or to bring printed/physical books and notes.
+If you want to bring books, notes etc. remember to download them before the exam (you are not allowed to access online versions) or to bring printed/physical books and notes

 Re-Exam

-• Sign-up for the re-exam in the end of the June 3-weeks period is done via filling-in form
+- To register for the re-exam in the end of the 3-week period in June, you must fill in this form

-• After the Office of Study Programs and Student Affairs completes their process and sends email confiration, you can see your registration at www.tilmelding.dtu.dk under your re-exams.
+- After the Office of Study Programs and Student Affairs completes their process and sends an email confirmation, you can see your registration at www.tilmelding.dtu.dk under your re-exams.

-• If you have any question regarding re-exams, then please contact [the study administration][HTTPS://www.inside.dtu.dk/en/undervisning/faglig/vejledningstilbud/studieadministration]
+- If you have any question regarding re-exams, then please contact the study administration

 Exam Structure and Assessment

-The exam consists of 30 questions of “multiple choice” type.
-For each of the questions, 5 points are given for a correct answer, and -1 point is given for a wrong answer, and 0 points for not answering the question.
+The exam consists of 30 multiple choice questions.
+For each of the questions, 5 points are given for a correct answer, -1 point is given for an incorrect answer, and 0 points are given for not answering the question.
 For each question, there is only one correct answer.
-Technically, the exam system allows selecting more than one option but in that case 0 points are given.
+Technically, the exam system allows selecting more than one option, but in that case 0 points are given.

 Language of the Lectures